Stock events for Cohen & Steers, Inc. (New York) (CNS)

 Overview of Cohen & Steers, Inc. (New York)’s business

-Cohen & Steers, Inc. is a global investment manager specializing in real assets and alternative income, operating within the Financials sector, specifically the Asset Management industry.
-The company manages portfolios across various strategies, including listed and private real estate, preferred securities, infrastructure, resource equities, commodities, and multi-strategy solutions.
-It offers investment management services through open-end funds, institutional accounts, closed-end funds, and active Exchange Traded Funds (ETFs).
+Cohen & Steers, Inc. is a global investment manager specializing in real assets and alternative income solutions, founded in 1986 and headquartered in New York City.
+The company operates within the Financial Services sector, specifically in the Asset Management industry, providing services to institutional and individual investors.
+Its major products and investment strategies encompass listed and private real estate securities, infrastructure, resource equities and commodities, preferred securities, and multi-strategy solutions.
+The company manages investments through open-end funds, institutional accounts, and closed-end funds, and has recently launched new investment strategies focused on ESG and sustainable real assets, and has expanded into active ETFs.

 CNS’s Geographic footprint